AzureCloudWorkshops/ACW-InfrastructureAsCode/Part1-IntroductionToIaC_terraform.md

 2. Create a main.tf and variables.tf files in the storageAccount folder.

-3. Add the following variables to the variables.tf file for the storage account module: `storageAccountNameEnv`, `resourceGroupName`, `location`.
+3. Copy any of the storage account resource blocks from the root module created in the previous exercise and replace the values assigned to the `name`, `resource_group_name` and `location` with variables.

-4. Copy the resource block for the `cm_stg_acct_env` storage account from the root module used in the previous exercise and replace the `name`, `resource_grup_name` and `location` with the input variables declared for the storage account module.
+4. Add the variables specified in the previous step to the variables.tf file.

 5. Add a reference to the storage account module by adding the following block: